 1. Adjust your application to each program or school

-The first thing you must have in mind is that your application needs to stand out amongst a whole host of others.
+The first thing you must have in mind during a Master's application is that it needs to stand out amongst a whole host of others.

 Business schools may all have different admissions processes, so you need to try and understand what matters to them, depending on what is required.